Shonan Junai Gumi: Foes

-Fumiya, the younger brother of Ayumi's late fiancé, initially seeks to sabotage her relationship with Ryuji.
+The younger brother of Ayumi's late fiancé.
+He initially seeks to sabotage her relationship with Ryuji.
 As a Kyokuto High student leading a sizable gang—including member Asakura Yoshiaki—he kidnaps Ayumi before being defeated by Ryuji.
 He later returns as an ally, riding a Yamaha V-Max.
 In GTO: 14 Days in Shonan, he assists Onizuka while working as a Tokyo Artists Production representative.